 The Lovin' Spoonful went on to appear on the soundtrack of the cult movie What's Up Tiger Lily and their third album, "Hums Of The Lovin' Spoonful", peaked at #14 on the Billboard Hot 200.
 "Nashville Cats" would be their last U.S. Top Ten hit when it rose to #8, while in the UK, it climbed to #26 in early 1967.
 They followed this with the heavily orchestrated "Darlin' Be Home Soon", which reached #15 in the U.S. and #44 in the U.K. It would prove to be their last hit record in Great Britain.
 In March, 1967, a greatest hits LP called "The Best Of The Lovin' Spoonful" went all the way to #3 on the Billboard album chart.
 Their follow-up, "You're A Big Boy Now", their second soundtrack album, was their first taste of failure when it stalled at #160.

 After just one further U.S. hit, "Six O'Clock", which went to #18 in the early Summer of 1967, Zal Yanovsky left the band following media coverage of a marijuana bust in San Francisco.
 He was accused of incriminating others to avoid prosecution under threat of deportation, as he was still technically a Canadian citizen, and the group were ostracised by their Rock peers.
 Zal was replaced by Jerry Yester, a member of The Modern Folk Quartet and friend of the band since its earliest days.
 All of the group's energy was soon focused on recording their fourth LP, the very ambitious "Everything Playing".
 It was the first attempt by a Rock band to record an album on the new Ampex 16 track tape recorder.
-Although the over all sound quality was improved, the sessions could only muster a #27 hit, "She's Still A Mystery To Me" in the U.S. and "Boredom" and "Money" in the UK and Europe.
+Although the over all sound quality was improved, the sessions could only muster a #27 hit with "She's Still A Mystery To Me" and the #48 hit, "Money".
+One additional release, "Boredom" reached the charts in the UK and Europe.
 "Everything Playing" and "The Best Of The Lovin' Spoonful, Vol. 2" could only manage #118 and #156 on the U.S. album chart, respectively.

-When John Sebastian left the group in October 1968, it soon crumbled.
-He went on to enjoy a reasonably successful solo career and made a memorable appearance at The Woodstock Festival the following year, performing "Younger Generation", which became a highlight of the movie, and "I Had A Dream", which opened the Woodstock album.
-The following year he appeared with Zal Yanovsky at the Isle of Wight Rock Festival in the UK (Yanovsky was there as part of Kris Kristofferson's band).
-He too made solo albums, but none rose above cult success.
+When John Sebastian left the group in early 1968, it soon crumbled.
+He went on to enjoy a reasonably successful solo career and made a memorable appearance at The Woodstock Festival the following year, performing "Younger Generation", which became a highlight of the movie, and "I Had A Dream", which opened the "Woodstock" album.
+The Spoonful continued on without him as a trio, but their highest charting single, "Never Going Back (To Nashville)", sung by Joe Butler, could climb no higher than #73 in the Summer of 1968.
+The follow-up, "('Til I) Run with You", failed to chart at all.
+A 1969 single, "Me About You" stalled at #91, after which the band split up.
+In 1970 Sebastian appeared with Zal Yanovsky at the Isle of Wight Rock Festival in the UK (Yanovsky was there as part of Kris Kristofferson's band).
+He also made solo albums, but none rose above cult success.
 Meanwhile, Jerry Yester joined his brother Jim in The Association, Joe Butler appeared on Broadway in the Rock musical Hair, while Steve Boone faded out of the music business.